jhuntdev/blest-js/README.md

 # BLEST.js

-The NodeJS reference implementation of BLEST (Batch-able, Lightweight, Encrypted State Transfer), an improved communication protocol for web APIs which leverages JSON, supports request batching and selective returns, and provides a modern alternative to REST.
+The NodeJS reference implementation of BLEST (Batch-able, Lightweight, Encrypted State Transfer), an improved communication protocol for web APIs which leverages JSON, supports request batching, and provides a modern alternative to REST.
 It includes examples for Connect, Express, Fastify, Hapi, and Koa.

 To learn more about BLEST, please visit the website: https://blest.jhunt.dev